![]() |

 FullCircle™ image of an exhibition tennis match

-in Hartford, CT, November 1998, with Chris Evert stretching
+in Hartford, CT, November 1998, with

-and Martina Navratilova kneeling.
+Martina Navratilova kneeling.
 Click on the image above to see it at full resolution. |

 ![]() | |

-FullCircle™ image of Phil Ramone (center), Jim West (right) and Vic Nalwa (left) at Bell Labs, Holmdel, NJ, September 1998.
+Jim West (right) and Vic Nalwa (left) at Bell Labs, Holmdel, NJ, September 1998.
 Click on the image above to see it at full resolution. |

 ![]() | |

-FullCircle™ image of David Bowie during a live webcast from The Looking Glass Studios, New York, May 1999.
+David Bowie during a live webcast from The Looking Glass Studios, New York, May 1999.
 Click on the image above to see it at full resolution. |

 HalfCircle™ Image Samples |

 Below are three HalfCircle™ black-and-white-video image stills, each video still with a horizontal field of view that is approximately 200° and a vertical field of view that runs from approximately 15° above the horizon to 45° below.
-Each of these video stills was acquired by a predecessor of one of our current products, the FC−110.
+Each of these video stills was acquired by a predecessor of one of our former products, the FC−110.
 By design, each of the images below is geometrically seamless, but not seamless in brightness and contrast.
-The gain, shutter and aperture of each component camera below vary independently of all other component cameras in order to optimize visibility within that particular component camera's field of view — rather than to match that component camera's image brightness and contrast to those of adjoining cameras. |
+The gain, shutter and aperture of each component camera below vary independently of all the other component cameras in order to optimize visibility within that particular component camera's field of view — rather than to match its image brightness and contrast to adjoining cameras. |

 ![]() | |